Skip to main content

 Note: Search Schmidt Library Catalog to find DVDs.

 Personal streaming vendors such as Netflix, Amazon Prime, and Hulu do not grant rights for institutional or educational use.
 That means faculty may not show videos from these services in class.
-This is why the Library offers streaming videos through institutional subscription vendors like Academic Video Online.
-Netflix makes an exception for a small number of Original documentaries, which do grant permission for one-time educational screenings.
-Go to https://help.netflix.com/en/node/57695 to find out which titles are available for educational use.
-You must have a personal Netflix account in order to show these titles.
-Always double check the details page for each title before showing in the classroom to ensure that the Grant of Permission is still applicable.
+However, Netflix makes an exception for a small number of Original documentaries listed here, which do grant permission for one-time educational screenings.
+A personal Netflix account is still required.

 York College of Pennsylvania, 441 Country Club Road York, PA 17403-3651 (717) 846-7788 Copyright © 2018